Degrees Being Phased Out

 Our Department offers a B. A. (Bachelor of Arts) in Political Science.
 Political Science as a major can be combined with a minor in one of the other social sciences or in a fairly large number of other disciplines.
 Political Science can also be chosen as a minor in other B. A. programs.

-The Department offers a consecutive M. A. (Master of Arts) in Democratic Studies that focuses on the study of democracy on the national, regional and international level, both from a theoretical and an empirical perspective.
-Students wishing to enroll in this M. A. program must have completed a first university degree, most likely in Political Science or a neighboring social science, and should have acquired a solid base of knowledge and skills in the methods of empirical social-science research and statistics.
+The Department offers a consecutive M. A. (Master of Arts) in Democracy Studies that focuses on the study of democracy on the national, regional and international level, both from a theoretical and an empirical perspective.
+Students wishing to enroll in this M. A. program must have completed a first university degree, studying Political Science at least as a minor field of studies, and should have acquired solid command of the methods and statistics of empirical research in the social sciences.

 We are participating in the study program of a tri-national M. A. in European Politics which is offered in cooperation with the University of Dijon (France) and the University of Opole (Poland).
 Students will study one semester each at Dijon, Mainz and Opole, and will then complete their degree at the participating university of their choice.
 Besides undertaking an intensive study program in European Politics, in this program students also receive training in the two respective foreign languages.
 At Mainz, part of the study program is offered in English for those participating students with little previous knowledge of German.